Automated External Reporting

 How many days does it take you to close the general ledger and how many days does it take you to produce and submit financial statements?

-If the answers for your organization are consistent with the answers provided above, AER may be a value-added approach to automating your organization’s external reporting and financial reporting process.
-Contact us to learn more.
+If the answers for your organization are consistent with the answers provided above, AER may be a value-added approach to automating your organization’s external reporting.
+Contact Andy Hickey to learn more.

 Life at Deloitte